gaia-platform/GaiaPlatform/production/catalog/README.md

 ```

 ## Catalog bootstrapping issue
-The gaia catalog manager uses Extended Data Classes to perform operations on the
+The ddl executor uses Extended Data Classes to perform operations on the
 catalog itself.
-Compiling the catalog manager requires header files to define
+Compiling the `gaia_catalog` requires header files to define
 the EDC classes that are used.
 This creates a bootstrapping issue where the
 original EDC definitions must be generated first.
 The "code generation"
 functions require `gaia_catalog.h` and `catalog_generated.h` to exist before